core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 A client may be interested in accessing a resource at a group of origin servers that is reached through a chain of two or more proxies.

 That is, these proxies are configured into a chain, where each non-last proxy is configured to forward (group) requests to the next hop towards the origin servers.
-Also, each non-first proxy is configured to forward back responses to the previous hop proxy towards the origin client.
+Also, each non-first proxy is configured to forward back responses to the previous hop towards the origin client.

 This section specifies how the signaling protocol defined in {{sec-description}} is used in that setting.
 Except for the last proxy before the origin servers, every other proxy in the chain takes the role of client with respect to the next hop towards the origin servers.
 Also, every proxy in the chain except the first takes the role of server towards the previous proxy closer to the origin client.

 Accordingly, possible caching of responses at each proxy works as defined in {{sec-proxy-caching}} and {{sec-group-caching}}.
 Also, possible revalidation of responses cached at each proxy and based on the Group-ETag Option works as defined in {{sec-proxy-caching-validation-c-p}} and {{chap-sec-group-caching-validation}}.

 The requirements REQ1 and REQ2 defined in {{sec-objectives}} MUST be fulfilled for each proxy in the chain.
 That is, every proxy in the chain has to be explicitly configured with an allow-list that allows proxied group requests from specific senders and MUST identify those senders upon receiving their group request.
 For the first proxy in the chain, that sender is the origin client.
-For each other proxy in the chain, that sender is the previous hop proxy closer to the origin client.
+For each other proxy in the chain, that sender is the proxy acting as the previous hop closer to the origin client.
 In either case, a proxy can identify the sender of a group request by the same means mentioned in {{sec-objectives}}.

 ## Request Processing at the Proxy # {#sec-proxy-chain-request-processing}